btwitravi/Retail_Report/README.md

 # 2. Customer Segmentation:
 * The customer base is 51% Female and 49% Male, indicating an almost equal distribution.
 * Targeted marketing campaigns can be designed based on gender preferences and shopping behaviors

+# 3. Seasonal Sales Trends:
+* The highest sales were recorded in May (₹53,150), followed by October (₹46,580) and December (₹44,690).
+* The lowest sales were in September (₹23,620), indicating a potential off-season.
+* Understanding seasonal demand can help in inventory management and promotional planning.